Trademark opposition - Don't Just Build a Brand, Protect It from the Copycats.

 Opposition Letter / Application Number

-• Ensure your proposed name, logo, or mark is not identical or confusingly similar to any registered or pending trademarks.
+• Make sure your name, logo, or slogan isn’t identical or confusingly similar to existing brands.

-• Create an original brand name, logo, or slogan that clearly differentiates your products or services.
+• Aim for an original brand name, logo, or slogan that clearly differentiates your products or services.

-• Do not use national symbols, official emblems, or marks considered immoral, deceptive, or offensive.
+• Never use national symbols, official emblems, or anything seen as immoral, deceptive, or offensive.

-• Ensure compliance with the Trade Marks Act, 1999 and related legal guidelines.
+• Ensure full compliance with the Trade Marks Act, 1999, and related legal guidelines.

-• Keep evidence of your use of the trademark in business operations.
+• Keep evidence of your actual use of the trademark in your daily business operations.

 • Prepare supporting documents like invoices, labels, or advertisements showing the brand in use.

-• Ensure your trademark application is filed in the appropriate goods or services class.
+• Be careful to file your application under the appropriate goods or services class.

-• Filing in the wrong class may increase the risk of objections or opposition.
+• Filing in the wrong category increases the risk of legal objections or opposition.

-• Work with experts like DigiAstra Consultancy Services to handle the filing, search, and compliance processes professionally.
+• Partner with experts like DigiAstra Consultancy Services to handle your filing, search, and compliance.

-• Proper guidance reduces errors and strengthens your application against potential opposition.
+• Proper guidance reduces errors and builds a wall around your application against potential opposition.

 Frequently Asked Questions About Trademark Opposition